cvvergara/gmt-OSGeoLive/doc/rst/source/grdconvert.rst

     where 'i' and 'u' denote signed and unsigned integers respectively.
     The default type is *float32*.
 Note also that both driver names and data types are case insensitive.
+    See Section :ref:`grid-file-format` of the GMT Technical Reference and Cookbook for more information.

     Consider setting :ref:`IO_NC4_DEFLATION_LEVEL <IO_NC4_DEFLATION_LEVEL>`
     to reduce file size and to further increase read/write performance.